dcmi/dctap-python/docs/elements/valueShape/index.rst

 By specifing the :term:`Shape` to which the :term:`Description` of the resource represented by the :term:`Value` --- ie, the object of a :term:`Statement` in the :term:`Instance Data` --- is expected to conform, the **valueShape** element connects the shapes of a profile.

+A value shape identifier may be a literal, blank node, or IRI, so no checks are performed on the value of this element.

 The example below says:

 - A book, as described according to the ":book" shape, has a creator.